cafebazaar/async-actions/README.md

 | pending      | Action has been called, but it has not been completed yet.                                            |
 | fulfilled    | Action has been completed successfully, and the result value is accessible using the `data` property. |
 | rejected     | Action has been rejected with an error which is accessible using `error` property.                    |

+For checking if an action is in the **pending** status or not, you can also use the `pending` property on the action, which is more convenient.

 ## Installation